gomorpheus/morpheus-docs/getting_started/installation/centos.rst

 CentOS
 ------

-To get started installing {morpheus} on CentOS/RHEL a few preparatory items should be addressed first.
+To get started installing |morpheus| on CentOS/RHEL a few preparatory items should be addressed first.

 #.
 Configure firewalld to allow access from users on port 80 or 443 (Or remove firewall if not required).
 #.
 Make sure the machine is self resolvable to its own hostname.